 Dogs in Parks

-Click the map to open up a google map version of the dog parks.
+Click here to view a google map of the dog park locations.

 Parks are a popular place to take man's best friend and dogs are welcome ON LEASH in most of Penticton's parks.
 Please remember to enjoy our parks and green spaces responsibly; be courteous, keep your dog leashed, and muzzle them if necessary, and always make sure you clean up after your dog.

 Hold on Rover...
 Remember, Dogs are not allowed on Sports Fields, Cemeteries, Beaches (except where designated), School property or near Children's Playgrounds.

 OFF LEASH AREAS

 Located in the old SPCA Dog Run beside the City Public Works Yards on Dartmouth Road.
 This is a fully-fenced off leash area that offers a large dog area as well as a fully fenced small dog area.

 This fully fenced area is behind the Water Treatment Plant, and can be accessed via the pathway along Penticton Creek.
 Parking is available 6am-5:30pm daily at the small lot outside of the Water Treatment Plant.
 Follow the pathway along the Creek to the off-leash area.
 In consideration of others please keep dogs on-leash until you are inside the designated off-leash area.

 Ellis Creek Park – 100 Industrial Avenue West